 Such is the first cause of "physical" idealism.
 The reactionary attempts are engendered by the very progress of science.
-The great successes achieved by natural science, the approach to elements of matter so homogeneous and simple that their laws of motion can be treated mathematically, encouraged the mathematicians to overlook matter.
-"Matter disappears," only equations remain.
-In the new stage of development and apparently in a new manner, we get the old Kantian idea: reason prescribes laws to nature.
-Hermann Cohen, who, as we have seen, rejoices over the idealist spirit of the new physics, goes so far as to advocate the introduction of higher mathematics in the schools - in order to imbue high-school students with the spirit of idealism, which is being extinguished in our materialistic age (F. A. Lange, Geschichte des Materialismus, 5.
+The great successes achieved by natural science, the approach to elements of matter so homogeneous and simple that their laws of motion can be treated mathematically, caused the mathematicians to overlook matter.
+"Matter disappears", only equations remain.
+At a new stage of development and apparently in a new manner, we get the old Kantian idea: reason prescribes laws to nature.
+Hermann Cohen, who, as we have seen, rejoices over the idealist spirit of the new physics, goes so far as to advocate the introduction of higher mathematics in the schools-in order to imbue high-school students with the spirit of idealism, which is being driven out by our materialistic age (F. A. Lange, Geschichte des Materialismus, 5.
 Auflage, 1896, Bd.
 II, S. xlix).
 This, of course, is the ridiculous dream of a reactionary and, in fact, there is and can be nothing here but a temporary infatuation with idealism on the part of a small number of specialists.
-But what is highly characteristic is the way the drowning man clutches at a straw, the subtle means whereby representatives of the educated bourgeoisie artificially attempt to preserve, or to find a place for, the fideism which is engendered among the masses of the people by their ignorance and their downtrodden condition, and by the wild absurdities of capitalist contradictions.
+But what is highly characteristic is the way the drowning man clutches at a straw, the subtle means whereby representatives of the educated bourgeoisie artificially attempt to preserve, or to find a place for, the fideism which is engendered among the masses of the people by their ignorance and their downtrodden condition, and by the senseless barbarity of capitalist contradictions.

-Another cause which bred "physical" idealism is the principle of relativism, the relativity of our knowledge, a principle which, in a period of breakdown of the old theories, is taking a firm hold upon the physicists, and which, if the latter are ignorant of dialectics, is bound to lead to idealism.
+The other cause which gave rise to "physical" idealism is the principle of relativism, the relativity of our knowledge, a principle which, in a period of abrupt break-down of the old theories, is taking a firm hold upon the physicists, and which, if the latter are ignorant of dialectics, inevitably leads to idealism.

-The question of the relation between relativism and dialectics plays perhaps the most important part in explaining the theoretical misadventures of Machism.
-Take Rey, for instance, who like all European positivists has no conception whatever of Marxist dialectics.
+This question of the relation between relativism and dialectics plays perhaps the most important part in explaining the theoretical misadventures of Machism.
+Take Rey, for instance, who like all European positivists has no conception whatever of Marxian dialectics.
 He employs the word dialectics exclusively in the sense of idealist philosophical speculation.
 As a result, although he feels that the new physics has gone astray on the question of relativism, he nevertheless flounders helplessly and attempts to differentiate between moderate and immoderate relativism.
-Of course, "immoderate relativism logically, if not in practice, borders on actual scepticism" (p.
-215), but there is no "immoderate" relativism, you see, in Poincaré.
+Of course, "immoderate relativism logically, if not in practice, borders on actual scepticism" (215), but there is none of this "immoderate" relativism, you see, in Poincaré.
 Just fancy, one can, like an apothecary, weigh out a little more or a little less relativism and thus save Machism!

 As a matter of fact, the only theoretically correct formulation of the question of relativism is given in the dialectical materialism of Marx and Engels, and ignorance of it is bound to lead from relativism to philosophical idealism.
-Incidentally, the failure to understand this fact is enough to render Mr. Berman's absurd book, Dialectics in the Light of the Modern Theory of Knowledge, utterly valueless.
+Incidentally, the failure to understand this fact is enough by itself to render Mr. Berman's absurd book, Dialectics in the Light of the Modern Theory of Knowledge, utterly valueless.
 Mr. Berman repeats the old, old nonsense about dialectics, which he has entirely failed to understand.
-We have already seen that in the theory of knowledge all the Machians, at every step, reveal a similar lack of understanding.
+We have already seen that in the theory of knowledge all the Machists, at every step, reveal a similar lack of understanding.